hydroper-jet/lang/design/design.md

 (o ?? new T()).action();
 ```

-# `Result`
+# Function exceptions

-The `Result.<T, E1, ...En>` type holds either a success value or an exception value: `T` indicates the type of the success value, and all other remaining types are the possible exception types.

-A function that returns `Result` must return `T` and may throw any of the specified exception types through the `throw` statement.
+A function may throw exceptions, specifying each exception type in the `throws` clause.
+Such exceptions are also referred to as *checked* exceptions.

 ```
-function f(): Result.<T, TypeError, RangeError> {
+function f(): T throws TypeError, RangeError {
     throw new TypeError("Type error");
 }
 try {